cooperolney/jekyll-example/_posts/2020-04-15-other-post.md

     email: jdoe@gmail.com
 ---

-This is my first post.
+This is a blog post.